drocheam/optrace/docs/source/usage/image.rst

 **Saving**

-n RenderImage can be saved on the disk for later use in `optrace`.
+A |RenderImage| can be saved on the disk for later use in optrace.
 This is done with the following command, that takes a file path as argument:

 .. code-block:: python